jcjorel/clonesquad-ec2-pet-autoscaler/docs/SCHEDULER.md

 ## Working with local timezone cron entries

-If you do not want to work with UTC based time, the event scheduler proposes the `localcron` keyword that replaces the `cron` one.
+If you do not want to work with UTC based time but a local one, the event scheduler proposes the `localcron` keyword that replaces the `cron` one.
-Internally, the [`arrow` library](https://arrow.readthedocs.io/en/latest/) is used which is DST (Daylight Saving Time) aware: So, DST should be handled transparently.
+To implement Local-to-UTC conversion, the [`arrow` library](https://arrow.readthedocs.io/en/latest/) is used which is DST (*Daylight Saving Time*) aware: DST should be handled transparently.

 	| Key                     | Value                                                           |
 	|-------------------------|-----------------------------------------------------------------|